OCA/stock-logistics-workflow/stock_receipt_lot_info/readme/DESCRIPTION.rst

 This module allows to encode more information to create lot/serial numbers while processing an incoming shipment.

-By default, you can only provide a lot/serial number name when receiving products tracked by lot/serial numbers, with this module you can also provide the following information of the lot:
+By default, you can only provide a lot/serial number name and its expiration date when receiving products tracked by lot/serial numbers, while the other dates listed below are automatically computed by Odoo.

-* Lot/Serial Expiration Date.
 * Lot/Serial Best before Date.
 * Lot/Serial Removal Date.
 * Lot/Serial Alert Date.

+With this module you can also provide the information of those dates manually overriding the automatic Odoo calculation.